core-wg/resource-directory/draft-ietf-core-resource-directory.md

 The Registration Resource may also be used to inspect the registration resource using GET, update the registration link contents using PATCH, or cancel the registration using DELETE.

 These operations are described in this section.

+In accordance with {{link-plurality}}, operations which would result in plural link references within the context of a registration resource SHOULD be rejected using the "Conflict" result code.

 ### Registration Update {#update}